 In 1996 Van Paassen had the honour to inaugurate the old, renovated House of Parliament with this composition by Anton Rubinstein.
 His performance was attended by Prime minister Wim Kok and many other prominent politicians.

 Rubinsteins music is now available on many recordings.
-His opera the Demon has been performed during the last decades by many first rate artists in opera houses in Russia and Europe.
+His opera the Demon has been performed during the last decades by many first rate artists in opera houses in Russia, Europe and the USA.